Empire Level Tape Measure Review

 We know that all tools are not created equal.
 Build quality, power, performance, feel, functionality and cost all factor into a decision at the hardware store.
 But, sometimes, you come across a tool where you wonder why there could possibly be such a wild swing in pricing between models.
 Take tape measures, for instance.
 How many different ways can a manufacturer improve upon such a classic design?
 Isn’t the Empire Level tape measure basically the same as the rest?

 You might think so, but you’d be wrong.
-We recently took 9 of the most popular 25′ model tape measures and pit them against one another in our head to head shootout.
+We recently took 9 of the most popular 25′ model tape measures and pit them against one another in our best tape measure article.
 Through a series of tests measuring accuracy, throw, standout, durability, feature sets, and value, we were able to come to a decision about who makes the best tape measure right now.

 One of our entrants, the 25′ Empire Level, was admittedly one of our dark horse contenders.
 It felt lighter and less robust than most.
 It looks like it was housed in chrome, but upon closer inspection, the casing is a hard plastic that has a sort of brittle feel (more on that later).
 To be honest, we didn’t expect it to perform all that well by comparison.
 Well, sometimes these sorts of competitions can surprise you, and the Empire Level tape measure did throw us a few curveballs.